 Summer is the perfect time of year to do some floatin’ on the river!
-The City of Wichita Park & Recreation office and SUPWichita are going to be offering a series of sunrise and sunset paddleboard and kayak tours along the Arkansas River this summer/fall.
+In addition to its kayak rentals on the river, The City of Wichita Park & Recreation office will be offering a series of guided kayak floats along the Arkansas River this summer.

-What a treat it will be to enjoy the sunrise or sunset on the water in Wichita and float past the Keeper of the Plains.
+What a treat it will be to enjoy the moonlight or the sunrise (depending on which tour you choose) on the water in Wichita and float past the Keeper of the Plains.

 You won’t need any equipment to participate – the fee will cover your rental.
 You also won’t need prior experience, because each float begins with a short training.
 (You will want to make sure you’re up for the exercise, because even though the float is leisurely, it’s still a strenuous activity that lasts a little over an hour.)

-Whether you’re an early riser or a night owl, there’s a kayak or standup paddleboard float for you!
+Whether you’re an early riser or a night owl, there’s a float for you!

 You’ll paddle at a leisurely pace from Cowtown to the Wichita Boathouse and see the Keeper of the Plains like you’ve never seen it before!
-Afterwards, gather for food and music and talk about your adventure.
+Afterwards, gather for a relaxing BBQ dinner and music and talk about your adventure.

-As with the sunset tours, the Kayak and Paddle Board Sunrise Tours include a brief time with instruction, a leisurely (but still strenuous) paddling tour to the Keeper of the Plains and back, and pre-registration is required.
+Sunrise kayak tour includes a brief time with instruction, a leisurely (but still strenuous) paddling tour to the Keeper of the Plains and back, and pre-registration is required.
 Breakfast on the Wichita Boathouse deck is included afterwards.
 The fee for the sunrise tours is also $35.